ibm-apiconnect/apichol/exercises/ex1/README.md

 SKIP_LOGIN=true apic edit
 ```

 This will launch the API connect GUI in the default browser.
-You will have to override the certificates manually for the API connect product in order to invoke the `cURL` commands.
+You will have to override the certificates manually.
 For now, feel free to wander around.
 We will take a more formal guided tour in the subsequent exercise.

 Finally, you can stop the service as below.